ManApart/quest-command/readme.md

 A Query object is used to evaluate a game value against a given value to see if the event should be executed.
 It contains the following fields

-* Property to query on
+- Property to query on
-* Params passed to that query
+- Params passed to that query
-* The operator to evaluate `>, <, >=, <=, =, !=`
+- The operator to evaluate `>, <, >=, <=, =, !=`
-* The value to compare against
+- The value to compare against

 See the XXX class to see a list of queryable values and their parameters

 ### Locations

-**Locations**
+--Locations--
 Locations describe an area and contain

-* A unique name (Required)
+- A unique name (Required)
-* A description
+- A description
-* A list of items
+- A list of items
-* A list of activators
+- A list of activators
-* A list of creatures
+- A list of creatures

-**Location Paths**
+--Location Paths--
 Location Paths describe the relationship between locations.
 They contain

-* A unique name (Required)
+- A unique name (Required)
-* A unique name of the location it is adjacent to(Required)
+- A unique name of the location it is adjacent to(Required)
-  * For each attached location, optionally a position relative to the current location
+  - For each attached location, optionally a position relative to the current location
-  * When parsed, the attached location will get a reference back to the current location with the proper position so that they can be referenced either way
+  - When parsed, the attached location will get a reference back to the current location with the proper position so that they can be referenced either way
-  * The attached location will not get a link back if it already has an explicit link or the link is marked with the `oneWay` keyword.
+  - The attached location will not get a link back if it already has an explicit link or the link is marked with the `oneWay` keyword.
-* A parent name - used only in descriptions (ex: Blue Cave is part of Kanbara Wilds)
+- A parent name - used only in descriptions (ex: Blue Cave is part of Kanbara Wilds)
-* Restricted - locations are visible but can't be traveled to (for things like climbing trees or opening doors)
+- Restricted - locations are visible but can't be traveled to (for things like climbing trees or opening doors)